zertrin/clikraken/README.md

 Python 3.4+

-clikraken was developped with Python 3.4 and is tested with Python 3.4 to 3.6.
+clikraken is tested with Python 3.4 to 3.6.
 Future Python versions should be compatible but haven't been tested yet.

 There is no plan to support Python 2 at all and it's unlikely that Python 3.0 to 3.3 will ever be supported.
 Sorry!

-clikraken has been tested on Linux (Debian Jessie) and Windows 7.
+clikraken has been tested on Linux (Debian Jessie) and Windows.
 I guess it should work with other systems but your mileage may vary.

 ### Dependencies

 The dependencies should be automatically installed when installing clikraken with pip.
 But if working in a fresh environment (for example after cloning the source code to develop), you may need to install these manually with pip.

+* `pip install -r requirements.txt`

 * [krakenex][python3-krakenex] is licensed under the LGPLv3 license.
 * [arrow][arrow-license] is licensed under the Apache License, Version 2.0.